 - References to U.S. export regulations (beyond a mere statement to comply with the law)

 - Indication from the sponsor that export control information will be provided by the sponsor for the conduct of the research

-B. Initial Review: Office of Research Integrity
+B. Initial Review: Office of Research Compliance

-The ORI reviews the weekly report listing all proposals submitted by BU and identifies any projects based on sponsor or title that may be subject to export controls.
+The ORC reviews the weekly report listing all proposals submitted by BU and identifies any projects based on sponsor or title that may be subject to export controls.
 For project identified, the “Request for Proposal” is reviewed to determine if it may be subject to export controls.
-The ORI also reviews all awards received by BU and identifies any projects based on sponsor or title that may be subject to export controls.
+The ORC also reviews all awards received by BU and identifies any projects based on sponsor or title that may be subject to export controls.
 For project identified, the “Notice of Award” is reviewed to determine if it may be subject to export controls.
 Any projects that may be subject to export controls are referred to the ECO for review.

 C. Final Review

 If the initial review identifies a possible export controls issue, the project will be referred to the ECO for final review.
 Upon completing the final review, the ECO will advise the PI concerning the export controls that apply to the project, the restrictions on access by foreign persons, and any other relevant requirements pursuant to ITAR and EAR, OFAC, and other regulations.
 If PI accepts export control restrictions, the ECO coordinates final approvals with the AVPRC.

 - Identification of the relevant export control categories and controlled technologies